sypha0x/n8n-nodes-neo4j/README.md

 # n8n-nodes-neo4j

-This is an n8n community node.
-It lets you use Neo4j in your n8n workflows using [LangChain](https://langchain.com/).
+This is an n8n community node for Neo4j integration with LangChain support.
+It provides both vector store and graph database operations.

 [Neo4j](https://neo4j.com/) is a graph database with vector search for knowledge graphs.